PgBeam Docs

 Pulumi

-Manage PgBeam projects, databases, replicas, domains, and cache rules as infrastructure using Pulumi and the @pgbeam/pulumi package.
+Manage PgBeam projects, databases, replicas, custom domains, cache rules, spend limits, agent credentials, policy profiles, and webhook endpoints as infrastructure using Pulumi and the @pgbeam/pulumi package.

 Manage your PgBeam infrastructure as code with Pulumi.
-The @pgbeam/pulumi package provides native Pulumi resources for projects, databases, replicas, custom domains, cache rules, and spend limits.
+The @pgbeam/pulumi package provides native Pulumi resources for projects, databases, replicas, custom domains, cache rules, spend limits, agent credentials, policy profiles, and webhook endpoints.

 Setup